-Each school year begins with a guided ‘odyssey’ trip, a trip that takes the class of Grades 7, 8 and 9 away from the school and out onto the land for about nine days.
-For example, on the Northern Lights’ odyssey trip, students leave on the first day of school and travel by bus, train and canoe to the Native Cree Community of Moosonee/Moose Factory on James Bay.
+Each school year begins with a guided ‘odyssey’ trip, a trip that takes the class of Grades 7 and 8 away from the school and out onto the land for about nine days.
+For example, on the Northern Lights’ odyssey trip, students leave on the first day of school and travel by bus, train and canoe to The Cree Indigenous Community of Moosonee/Moose Factory on James Bay.

 Each year there is a different Odyssey trip so that the experience is new for returning as well as new students.
 Each adventure sets the tone for what is to come in the classroom, and is a key learning and bonding experience that students cherish for a lifetime.
 Odyssey trips allow students to physically and mentally challenge themselves, in a safe way, as they bond together as a community.